-St. Paul’s offers a wide range of ministry opportunities for adults, youth, and children.
+St. Paul’s offers a wide range of ministry opportunities for adults, youth, and children of all ages.
 You can view current activities and ministries through the menu items on the left or the links below.
-For more resources related to ministry, visit our resources page.
+For the most recent ministry updates, check out the St. Paul’s Connects page.

 A collection of books, articles, movies, and more on topics related to racial equity.